-Amino Acids: Building blocks of proteins.
+2. Amino Acids: Building blocks of proteins.

-- There are 20 naturally occurring amino acids which are levorotatory in nature. (except in bacterial cell walls) - All the amino acids have a common structure containing a Chiral Carbon atom (Ca), a amino group, a carboxylate group and a unique side chain that determines whether the amino acid hydrophobic, polar uncharged or polar charged. - Only Glycine doesn't have a chiral carbon atom and proline doesn't have a amino group instead it has an a imino group. - At pH 7.4, at aqueous solutions, amino acids are present in the zwitter ionic form.
+- There are 20 naturally occurring amino acids which are levo-rotatory in nature. (except in bacterial cell walls) - All the amino acids have a common structure containing a Chiral Carbon atom (α-C), α-amino group, a carboxylate group and a unique side chain that determines whether the amino acid is hydrophobic, polar uncharged or polar charged. - Only Glycine doesn't have a chiral carbon atom and proline doesn't have α-amino group instead it has an α-imino group. - At pH 7.4, at aqueous solutions, amino acids are present in the zwitter ionic form.

-Peptide Bond: The peptide bond that forms between carboxylic group of previous amino acid and amino group of next amino group by condensation reaction involving removal of one water molecule.
+Peptide Bond: The peptide bond that forms between carboxylic group of previous amino acid and amino group of next amino acid by condensation reaction involving removal of one water molecule.

-• Dipeptide: two amino acids
+Dipeptide: two amino acidsTripeptide: three amino acids

-• Tripeptide: three amino acids